- Placenta previa, or low-lying placenta, is when the placenta covers part or all of the cervix during the last months of pregnancy.

 During pregnancy, the placenta moves as the uterus stretches and grows.
-It is very normal for the placenta to be low in the uterus in early pregnancy.
-But as the pregnancy continues, the placenta typically moves to the top of the uterus.
+It’s normal for the placenta to be low in the uterus in early pregnancy.
+As the pregnancy continues and the uterus stretches, the placenta typically moves to the top of the uterus.
 By the third trimester, the placenta should be near the top of the womb.
-This position allows the cervix, or the entrance to the womb).
-When the placenta covers part or all of the cervix during the last months of pregnancy, this is a condition known as placenta previa, or low-lying placenta.
-This condition can cause severe bleeding before or during labor.
+This position allows the cervix, or the entrance to the womb at the bottom of the uterus, a clear path for delivery.

-if any of the symptoms below occur, you should seek immediate medical attention:
+The main symptom is sudden light to heavy bleeding from the vagina, but if any of the symptoms below occur, you should seek immediate medical attention:

 - bleeding that starts, stops, and begins again days or weeks later